scalabridgelondon/scalabridgelondon.org/joining.md

 So you want to join ScalaBridge?
 That's great!
 Here's what you should do to make sure you hear about everything that's going on:

-* Join the [ScalaBridge meetup group][meetup], which is where we announce upcoming events.
+* Fill out [the signup form][signup-form] so we know a bit about your background and can plan accordingly.
 * Join the [ScalaBridge Discord][discord] and / or the [ScalaBridge Slack][slack].
 In the Slack we mainly use the `#london` channel.
 If an invite link has expired please email {% email %} and we'll create a new one.
 (For historical reasons we use both Discord and Slack, but Discord is more active.)
-* Fill out [the signup form][signup-form] so we know a bit about your background and can plan accordingly.
+* Join the [ScalaBridge meetup group][meetup], and signup for the events you'll attend.
 * Now read the [preparation][preparation] page for next steps.